reyhansofian/reyhansofian-blog-hugo/content/post/2020-01-23-en-installing-gollum-on-osx-catalina.md

 <!--more-->

 The worst part is this
-{{< figure classes="fancybox center clear fig-100" src="https://miro.medium.com/max/2000/1*R5mLq4A8VptfTlbIEhSL7g.png" title="Installation failed due to missing header" >}}
+{{< image classes="fancybox center clear fig-100" src="https://miro.medium.com/max/2000/1*R5mLq4A8VptfTlbIEhSL7g.png" title="Installation failed due to missing header" >}}

 After some research, this error caused by missing C headers on my OS.
 In OSX 10.15 (Catalina), the Xcode path is renewed.
 And also apparently Apple stopped shipping (some of) the C header files for Ruby and split them in a separate package.
 Looking for answers, I’m trying a couple of methods: